milanofthe/pathsim/README.md

 There are some things I want to explore with PathSim eventually, and your help is highly appreciated!
 If you want to contribute, send me a message and we can discuss how!

 Some of the possible directions for future features are:
-- better `__repr__` for the blocks maybe in json format OR just add a `json` method to the blocks and to the connections that builds a netlist representation to save to and load from an interpretable file (compatibility with other system description languages)
 - explore block level parallelization (fork-join) with Python 3.13 free-threading, batching based on execution cost
 - linearization of blocks and subsystems with the AD framework, linear surrogate models, system wide linearization
 - improved / more robust steady state solver and algebraic loop solver